publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3835.md

             (A) __In general__

-                The Secretary shall allow a participant that entered into a contract under this subpart before January 1, 1995, to terminate the contract at any time if the contract has been in effect for at least 5 years.
+                During fiscal year 2015, the Secretary shall allow a participant that entered into a contract under this subpart to terminate the contract at any time if the contract has been in effect for at least 5 years.

             (B) __Liability for contract violation__